hazieon/hazieon/README.md

 ### Hello World! 你好！ こんにちは！ 안녕하세요!
 Willkommen! 👋

-☺ Since finishing studying Psychology at University, I have been teaching English abroad, aiming to inspire individuals and challenge my world perspective.
+☺ Since finishing studying Psychology at University, I had been teaching English abroad, aiming to inspire individuals and challenge my world perspective.
 I immersed myself in the culture and languages of in Japan, Korea and India.

 **However, along the way, I met programmers around the world who showed me how creative coding can be.
 I discovered that, through solving real world problems, tech can have a global impact**.

-This inspired me to start a new adventure with code and continue to broaden my horizons.
 I joined the School of Code's intensive, full time bootcamp which was a push into the deep end of different technologies and core soft skills through Agile workflow and pair programming.

-**With this valuable experience and knowledge under my belt, I plan to continue on this upward trajectory to make a leap into the field of tech!
+**With this valuable experience under my belt, I plan to continue on this upward trajectory to make a leap into the field of tech!
 Check out my journey here on my GitHub profile :) Feel free to get in touch via Twitter / LinkedIn!** ☺

 ## Currently working on
-- Rebuilding a Wordpress shop with Liquid Shopify eCommerce platform.
+- Rebuilding a Wordpress shop with **Liquid Shopify eCommerce platform**.
 - **Nandoku 難読漢字** Difficult Japanese Kanji reading quiz game:
  a full stack web app to get scored on your reading of Japanese/Chinese characters
 - **Vancation** Log your best campervan parking spots: